ecenter/markdownify/README.markdown

 permissions and output JSON, appropriate for AJAX callbacks.

 Markdownify is a PHP library that converts HTML to Markdown and Markdown Extra.
-Markdownify is included, re-licensed for this module under the GPL (see [this conversation thread][2]).
+Markdownify is licensed under the GNU Lesser General Public License (LGPL) & is distributed with this package for convenience.

 # Reference